library(tidyverse)

 theme_minimal()

 Sometimes, visualizing values in relation to other variables can make potential outliers easier to spot.
-Below, you’ll notice that a patient with 0% stromal cells and 0% tumor cells likely represents an outlier:
+A scatterplot can allow you to notice that a patient with 0% stromal cells and 0% tumor cells likely represents an outlier:

-# Bivariate scatter plot colored by stromal cell percentage
+# Bivariate scatter plot colored by stromal and tumor cell percentage

 ggplot(df_comb,